martinamonaco/martinamonaco.github.io/index.md

 show_tile: false
 ---

-<p> <b> Geodynamics </b> & <b> Geophysics </b> research fellow at <a href="http://www.ufl.edu/">University of Florida</a>. <p>
+<p> <b> Geodynamics </b> & <b> Geophysics </b> research fellow at the <a href="http://www.ufl.edu/">University of Florida</a>. <p>
-  The Hawaiian hotspot makes the spotlight of my research interest. <br>
+  The Hawaiian hotspot makes the spotlight of my research. <br>
-By means of the <a href="https://aspect.geodynamics.org/">ASPECT</a> code, I develop high-level Geodynamic models that help clarify the nature of the X-discontinuity beneath the Big Island, Hawaii.
-My current project involves a quantitative analysis of the percentage of eclogitic material potentially entrained by the mantle plume throughout its ascent from the CMB to the surface. <p>
+By means of the <a href="https://aspect.geodynamics.org/">ASPECT</a> code, I develop high-level Geodynamics numerical models that observe, analyze, and quantify the percentages of denser eclogitic material that can be entrained by the rising Hawaiian plume.
+My studies help elucidate both the plume dynamics and the nature of the X-Discontinuity, a seismic discontinuity locally observed at around 300 km depth. <p>
-  Find out more about my projects or inquire below.
+  Find out more about my projects and publications.
+Inquiries are welcome.